 3. Start the exercise by rowing the dumbbells up while keeping your elbows in.
 Your elbow should be at a 90°angle as you move the dumbbell up.

 4. Stop at the top and squeeze your lats.
-Then slowly return to the starting position and then repeat.
+Then, slowly return to the starting position and repeat.

-Make sure to fully stretch your back at the bottom.
-This will increase the range of motion and will be more effective for growth.
+Make sure to stretch your back at the bottom fully.
+This will increase the range of motion and be more effective for growth.

 7. Incline Dumbbell Row

 Another great alternative to rack pull.
 Here, you cannot use too much momentum, which will put all the tension on your lats.
-So if you want to develop a good mind and muscle connection, then this is the best exercise to do.
+So if you want to develop a good mind and muscle connection, this is the best exercise.

 Targeted muscles- latissimus dorsi, traps, rhomboids, teres major, erector spinae.